 - Subs and Concierge Wave: All RSI accounts that are active subscribers and all of our Concierge members will be invited to join the PTU testing after we open this wave.
 This is sometimes referred to as Wave 1.

 - Active Participation Wave: All members of the previous waves plus any players that have been very active and involved on the Issue Council, plus players with the highest amount of playtime across all game modes.
 This group is sometimes referred to as Wave 2.

 - Open PTU: The PTU servers and access will be opened to all backers with a game package.

 The PTU is live and I got an invite!
 What do I do to copy my account?

 When a PTU is live, we post to a new forum in Spectrum.
 This post will provide information on the play test, links and instructions for any special Launcher and game installation, and any special information you need on the play test.

 - Visit our site and login to Account.

 - In your account page, click Public Test Universe.

 - Click Copy account to PTU to copy your current account information.

-- Select the PTU option from the drop down and Download the PTU client.
+- In your RSI Launcher, select the PTU option from the drop down and Download the PTU client.